 But it wasn’t until I was 9 that the obsession began.
 I collected anything and everything even remotely related to the King of Pop.
 Books, documentaries, tabloids, cassette tapes.
 I kept a journal to collect trivia about him and eventually, I’m pretty sure that I knew more about him than he did himself.
 Most of my family probably ended up knowing more than they cared too because this is all I talked about.
 I’m not kidding.
 I even sometimes bothered people outside my family with it because I thought it to be a suitable ice breaker in awkward social situations.

-I got myself a fedora.
-I wore it to school all the time.
+I bought a fedora.
+I wore it to school everyday.
 Fortunately, MJ was still popular enough that I avoided too much bullying for it, but there was still a bit of mockery here and there.

 That about covers my most significant obsessions as a child, but there were an assortment of lesser interests and quirks as well.
 I can’t even remember them all, but my parents tell me sometimes.